driftlesslabs/larch/README.md

 This repository contains the under-development next generation of the Larch package, for estimating and applying discrete choice models.
-Version 6 is a substanial rewrite of the package, changing to a platform that allows swapping out the underlying computational engine, so that the same model can run in numba or JAX.
+Version 6 is a substantial rewrite of the package, changing to a platform that allows swapping out the underlying computational engine, so that the same model can run in numba or JAX.

+:warning: **This is a work in progress.**  A lot of things are working, but not everything.
+The interface is quite similar to Larch v5 and existing users will likely find it familiar.
+If you want to try it out, please do, and feel free to open issues in the issue tracker.
+But, please don't expect it to work perfectly yet, especially for more advanced models.

 # Developer's Installation